georgeyegon/Blog/backend/README.md

-# Phase-1-Blog-Project - Gadget-Review
+# Phase-1-Blog - Gadget-Review
-This project involves CRUD operations, 11/04/2024.
+This project involves CRUD operations.
 It's a simple application where a user can review, add, edit and delete posts.
-Phase 1 Project
+Phase 1

-By Shadrack Mutai
+By George Yegon

 Project Description;
 CRUD Operations